rwbl/hmitiles-for-domoticz/README.md

 High-density, modular custom dashboard tiles for Domoticz using vanilla HTML, CSS, and JavaScript.

 This open-source framework brings High-Performance Human Machine Interface (HMI) principles to the smart home environment.
 The core focus is clarity, consistency, and situational awareness—not visual special effects or decorative UI clutter.

-Designed as an extensible blueprint, it decouples user interface presentation from backend data fetching, allowing developers to create clean, high-performance layouts easily.

 ---